-There are state and federal laws that protect the confidentiality of your "individually identifiable health information".
+There are federal laws that protect the confidentiality of your identifiable health information.

-The term "individually identifiable health information" means any information, including demographic information collected from an individual, that—
+According to HIPAA, "individually identifiable health information" includes any information collected from an individual that:

-The Texas Medical Records Privacy Act requires “covered entities” to comply with HIPAA and adds additional protections.
-You can find these laws in the Texas Health and Safety Code, Chapter 181.
+The Texas Medical Records Privacy Act requires "covered entities" to comply with HIPAA and adds additional protections.
+You can find these laws in the Chapter 181 of the Texas Health and Safety Code.

 A "covered entity" includes any person who assembles, collects, or uses health information.
 For example, a school or healthcare facility would be a "covered entity".
 You can read the full definition of a "covered entity" in Section 181.001(b)(2) of the Texas Health and Safety Code.